ToshioCP/Gtk4-tutorial/gfm/sec32.md

 ```

 - 3-12: GtkApplicationWindow has a child widget GtkScrolledWindow.
-GtkScrolledWindoww has a child widget GtkColumnView.
+GtkScrolledWindow has a child widget GtkColumnView.
 - 12-18: GtkColumnView has "model" property.
-It points GtkSelectionModel interface.
+It points to GtkSelectionModel interface.
 GtkNoSelection class is used as GtkSelectionModel.
-And again, it has "model" property.
+Similarly, it also has a "model" property.
-It points GtkSortListModel.
+It points to GtkSortListModel.
 This list model supports sorting the list.
 It will be explained in the later subsection.
 And it also has "model" property.
-It points GtkDirectoryList.
+It points to GtkDirectoryList.
 Therefore, the chain is: GtkColumnView => GtkNoSelection => GtkSortListModel => GtkDirectoryList.
 - 18-20: GtkDirectoryList.
 It is a list of GFileInfo, which holds information of files under a directory.
 It has "attributes" property.
-It specifies what attributes is kept in each GFileInfo.
+It specifies which attributes are kept in each GFileInfo.
-  - "standard::name" is a name of the file.
+  - "standard::name" is the name of the file.
-  - "standard::icon" is a GIcon object of the file
+  - "standard::icon" is the GIcon object of the file
   - "standard::size" is the file size.
   - "time::modified" is the date and time the file was last modified.
 - 29-79: The first GtkColumnViewColumn object.